Camp Chabad | Inclusion Program

 JCC | Meals on Wheels

 For over 30 years, the JCC Meals on Wheels program has contributed to the overall well-being of homebound senior adults by providing regular nutrition and daily contact with caring volunteers who deliver the meals.
-For senior adults who have difficulty shopping and cooking, the Meals on Wheels program delivers nutritious, frozen kosher meals every week.
+For senior adults who have difficulty shopping and cooking, the Meals on Wheels program delivers nutritious, frozen meals, with a kosher option, every week.

 JCC | Senior Adult Social Worker & Socialization Senior Adult Socialization